99alexx/Should_I_Fish_README/README.md

 - Present the calculated data + regular data

 # Deployement
+To be decided:
-Vercel (Be sure to check so the python script works, if external libraries are installed, include requirements.txt in root)
+Netlify or Vercel (Be sure to check so the python script works, if external libraries are installed, include requirements.txt in root)

 # Calculating index